Atiyah-Bott localization in equivariant Witt cohomology: Introduction

+We compute the $N$-equivariant cohomology of the scheme $\Spec k(\sqrt{a})$, with $N$ acting through its $\Z/2$-quotient $N/T_1$ by conjugation over $k$, in \S\ref{sec:TwistedQuadrics}.

+In \cite{LevineBG}, we had computed the structure of $H^*(BN, \sW)$ as a $W(k)$-$\Z$-graded algebra, and also the structure of $H^{*\ge2}(BN, \sW(\gamma))$ as a module over $H^*(\BSL_2, \sW)$, where $\gamma$ is the non-trivial generator of $\Pic(BN)\cong \Z/2$; there we had incorrectly stated this as a computation of the entire cohomology $H^{*}(BN, \sW(\gamma))$, ignoring the contribution of $H^0(BN, \sW(\gamma))$\footnote{This was later corrected and extended to more general cohomology theories in the thesis of A. D'Angelo \cite{DAngelo}.}.
+We take the opportunity here in \S\ref{sec:SpectSeqEulerClass} to correct this error and to give a complete description of the $\Z\times \Z/2$-graded $W(k)$-algebra $H^*(BN, \sW)\oplus H^*(BN, \sW(\gamma))$ (Theorem~\ref{thm:CohBN}), The $H^*(\BSL_2,\sW)$-module structure suffices for most applications, but we compute the $W(k)$-algebra structure for the sake of completeness and general interest.
+Some results from this section are needed in \S\ref{sec:TwistedQuadrics}, and some of the definitions and notations from \S\ref{sec:TwistedQuadrics} are used in \S\ref{sec:SpectSeqEulerClass}, but we avoid any circularity of the arguments.

+Our description of $H^*_N(\Spec k(\sqrt{a}), \sW)$ and $H^*(BN, \sW)\oplus H^*(BN, \sW(\gamma))$ is in terms of explicit generators and relations.
+These final two sections involve detailed computations and as such are rather technical, but they also contain numerous computational methods that we hope will find use elsewhere.

 I would like to thank Philippe Gille for his very helpful remarks on $\SL_2$-homo\-gen\-eous spaces and for supplying the statement and proof of Lemma~\ref{lem:LocalTrivGRep}.
-Thanks are also due to Detlev Hoffmann and Raman Parimala for telling me about Lam's distinguished triangle, used in the proof of Proposition~\ref{prop:EquivWittCohBarXa}, and to Aravind Asok for his very helpful comments on $\pi_1^{\A^1}(\SL_2)$, which guided many of the computations in \S\ref{sec:SpectSeqEulerClass}.
-Many thanks are due to Lorenzo Mantovani for explaining the theory of equivariant Borel-Moore homology as developed by him and A. Di Lorenzo \cite{DiLorenzoMantovani}.
-Finally, I thank Jochen Heinloth for his explanations about the representability of quotients.
+Thanks are also due to Detlev Hoffmann and Raman Parimala for telling me about Lam's exact triangle, used in the proof of Proposition~\ref{prop:EquivWittCohBarXa}.
+Many thanks as well to Aravind Asok for his very helpful comments on $\pi_1^{\A^1}(\SL_2)$, which guided many of the computations in \S\ref{sec:SpectSeqEulerClass}, to Lorenzo Mantovani for explaining the theory of equivariant Borel-Moore homology as developed by him and A. Di Lorenzo \cite{DiLorenzoMantovani}, and to Jochen Heinloth for his explanations about the representability of quotients.
+Discussions with Alessandro D'Angelo clarified many points of equivariant cohomology and Borel-Moore homology for $\SL$-oriented, $\eta$-local theories.
+Finally, I am grateful to the referee for their very helpful comments and suggestions.